rkitover/windows-dev-guide/README.md

 ```
 .

-You can then immediately use the new module, e.g.:
+You can immediately use the new module, e.g.:

 ```powershell
 write-color -t 'foo' -c 'magenta'